Eye Twitching and Eyelid Twitches

 I once received an e-mail from a patient's wife, who told me her left lower eyelid had been twitching for several weeks, and it was driving her crazy.
 Could I help?

-To find a solution for twitching eyes, we needed to determine the underlying cause of this annoying problem.
+To find a solution for eye twitching, we needed to determine the underlying cause of this annoying problem.
 Called myokymia in doctor lingo, these rippling muscle contractions in an eyelid can be triggered by:

 Almost all sudden-onset eyelid twitching is benign, meaning the condition is not serious or a sign of a medical problem.